topic 1.2: systems

 - Explain how lag time can add complexity to modeling and predicting tipping points

-Diversity within a system, particularly in ecological contexts, plays a crucial role in enhancing resilience.
-Diverse systems have multiple species or elements that can perform similar functions.
-This redundancy allows the system to maintain operational stability even if one component is compromised.
+- Diversity: Diverse systems have multiple species or elements performing similar functions, creating redundancy.
+This allows the system to stay stable even if one component is affected.

 - Natural Prairie Systems: Historically, the North American prairies were ecosystems with high biodiversity, including a variety of grasses, herbs, and shrubs, supported by a complex soil ecosystem.
 This diversity allowed the prairie to be highly resilient to weather variations and disturbances like fire, maintaining ecosystem function and soil fertility.